~35% of Math section · ~15 questions per test

 Factor before using the quadratic formula

-Most quadratic equations on the SAT factor cleanly.
+Most quadratic equations on the test factor cleanly.
 Before reaching for the quadratic formula, try factoring: look for two numbers that multiply to ac and add to b.
 The quadratic formula always works but is slower and introduces more arithmetic error.
 Reserve it for equations that clearly don't factor.

 TIP 2